Texas Gov. Greg Abbott appoints former Trump attorney to top elections role

 ‘The last wall’: How dozens of judges across the political spectrum rejected Trump’s efforts to overturn the election

 As secretary of state, Scott will be Texas’s top election administration official.
-The Lone Star state has been without a top election official since May, when Ruth Hughs, the former secretary of state, resigned after the Senate refused to confirm her.
+The Lone Star State has been without a top election official since May, when Ruth Hughs, the former secretary of state, resigned after the Senate refused to confirm her.
 Scott will serve as interim secretary of state until he is up for confirmation by the legislature, which is not scheduled to meet again until 2023.

 Abbott and other GOP officials in the state have increasingly come under criticism for backing legislation that critics say could make voting more difficult for many state residents.
 The governor claims that this is necessary in response to unproven concerns about voter fraud in 2020.
-However, there was no proof of voter fraud in the 2020 election despite baseless claims from the former president and his call for audits in Texas and elsewhere to review of last year’s election results.
+However, there was no proof of voter fraud in the 2020 election despite baseless claims from the former president and his call for audits in Texas and elsewhere to review last year’s election results.
 Trump won Texas.